-A high quality PE curriculum which is delivered by specialised coaches and will develop concentration on physical literacy through gymnastics, dance, trampolining and multi-skills.
+We aim to offer a high quality PE curriculum which is delivered by a specialised coach and will support the development of concentration on physical literacy through gymnastics, dance, and multi-skills.
 It will allow pupils to learn about themselves, the importance of a healthy lifestyle, self-expression and concepts such as fair play and respect.
 It also contributes to the development of a range of important cognitive skills such as decision making and analysis, and social skills such as teamwork and communication.

 Our PE curriculum will be inclusive and ensure that pupils of all abilities access the range of activities we offer and that they are physically active for sustained periods of time in order to encourage them to lead healthy, active lives.

-Children run the Daily Mile every morning to help develop fundamental movement skills and a readiness for focussed learning.
-The daily mile develops gross motor skills which allow pupils to increase their agility, strength, balance, co-ordination and speed.
+The Specialist Coach works alongside TAs to deliver purposeful and active playtimes.
+In addition, after school extra-curricular clubs include tennis, multi skills, football and Taekwondo.
+Pupils run the Daily Mile every morning to help develop fundamental movement skills and a readiness for focussed learning.
+The daily mile supports the development of gross motor skills which allow pupils to increase their agility, strength, balance, co-ordination and speed.